Organizing Your Training

 - Assistive technologies and services.
 Are software programs and hardware available for individuals with disabilities?
-If needed, you may need to arrange for sign language translation or captioning (CART) services.
+If needed, you or the training host may have to arrange for sign language translation or captioning (CART) services.
+Few things can undermine an accessibility training like facing unplanned access barriers for participants with disabilities.

 - Marketing.
 You don't want to train in an empty room, so it’s important that people are made aware of the training.
-This is something that you might be doing or it may be done by your host.
+This is something that you might be doing, or your host may take the lead on marketing.
 Make sure that enough information is available and that it is presented in a way that will promote attendance.

 - Scheduling.
 Make sure everyone understands the training schedule.
 Ensure that dates and times are correct.
 Plan for adequate breaks.
 Stick to the schedule.

 - Meals and snacks.
 For longer trainings, you'll want to plan for meals and snacks.
 You or your host may be providing these or everyone might have to fend for themselves.
 Either way, make sure that everyone is aware of how this will work.

 - Payment and registration.
-Make sure that training registration and payment processing is done in a timely and efficient manner.
+Make sure that training registration and payment processing is done in a timely, efficient, and accessible manner.